 I Never Heard Back From Him After I Sent This Following Response.

-That’s the same like saying that James Brown, who was a hell of a business man, therefore wasn’t an artist at all.
+That’s the same as saying that James Brown, who was a hell of a businessman, therefore wasn’t an artist at all.
 Really?

 James owned a number of strategically purchased radio stations.

 He also made many other savvy business moves and investments in his career which contributed to his enormous legacy.